Jakub J. Grygiel

-Jakub J. Grygiel (born 4 March 1972) is an Ordinary Professor of politics at the Catholic University of America and fellow at The Institute for Human Ecology.
+Jakub J. Grygiel (born 4 March 1972) is a professor of politics at the Catholic University of America and fellow at The Institute for Human Ecology.
 He is a senior advisor at The Marathon Initiative and a Visiting National Security Fellow at the Hoover Institution.
 He is also a book review editor for Orbis.
 In 2017-2018 he was a senior advisor to the Secretary of State in the Office of Policy Planning working on European affairs.
 Before joining the Department of State, he was George H. W. Bush Associate Professor at The Paul H. Nitze School of Advanced International Studies (Johns Hopkins University).
 Grygiel was a Senior Fellow at the Center for European Policy Analysis.